hectorhuertas/.dotfiles/README.md

 ### Prerequisites
 * Install every system update
-* Install 'Command Line Tools' with: ```$ xcode-select --install```
+* Install 'Command Line Tools' with: `$ xcode-select --install`
 * Install brew from https://brew.sh/
 * Make sure the project is cloned so this README lives at ~/.dotfiles/README.md

 ### Usage
 * Installing or updating configs:
-  * Run brew.sh to install basic utilities in macOs
+  * Run `bin/brew.sh` to install basic utilities in macOs
-  * Run setup.sh to install personal configurations
+  * Run `bin/setup.sh` to install personal configurations
 * Making changes to exiting configs:
   * Modify the desired file under ~/.dotfiles/dotfiles
   * Commit the changes to the github repository